 You must provide details to QLeave about your workers’ service and wages on a quarterly basis.
 This is a legislative requirement and you can be penalised for not meeting your obligations.
 You can report your workers' service and wages to QLeave by completing an employer return.

-The time worked and wages received are recorded against your worker's QLeave membership and counts towards their long service leave benefit.
+The time worked and wages received are recorded against your worker's QLeave registration and counts towards their long service leave benefit.
 The return is a list of all eligible workers recorded by us as being employed by you or your company.

 If you have additional workers that are eligible and don’t appear on the list, you'll need to add them.

 Click here to read about penalties for not meeting your obligations.

 Failure to lodge the return may result in QLeave commencing prosecution, without further notice to you.
 Prosecution may result in a conviction and fine for each worker not included on your return.
 You may also have to compensate QLeave for costs incurred due to legal action.

 If any of your workers believe that service is missing from their record, they'll be advised to speak to you to have their service added.
 You can update their service by logging in and completing a return or by completing the form they provide you.
 If you refuse to do this, your workers can also submit a complaint to QLeave about you and we'll take appropriate action if necessary.